VulcanValkyrie/refstack-sync-and-verify/README.md

       than the refstack db or the speadsheet-fixing script
     - started work on a CRUD api for the internal db.
 More work has been done on this, but the rest is not yet functional enough for a push.
 It shouldn't take long to get more done
+* 4/22/17
+    - added create-company.py, another building block for the api.
+Now that I've got the create function figured out, the rest should go more quickly.
+Also: fixed minor error in the dupChk function

 //////////////////////////////////// Current Status & Functionality /////////////////////////////